crhall-writing/crhall-writing.github.io/_poems/gale.md

 by little knick-knacks and evidence
 of all the short films where you act
 and write, and to me
-there couldn’t be anything more impressive and I kissed you
+there couldn’t be anything more impressive
-long before I got to showering
+and I kissed you, long before I got to showering
 and somehow found a way
 making various excuses for remote work
 to stay with you five more days